 Super Red Bristlenose Pleco (Ancistrus sp.
-"Super Red"), USA BRED!
+"Super Red"), TANK-BRED!

 * For the safety of our animals, we now ship live fish exclusively via UPS Next Day Air.
 If your order contains this item, you will only see UPS Next Day Air as a shipping option during checkout *